-At OrthoSports, the leading sports clinic in Singapore our knee surgeons are well versed in the latest techniques in joint (hip and knee) replacement surgery in Singapore, including Computer-aided Navigation, Minimally-invasive Surgery (MIS) and partial joint replacements like Unicondylar Knee Replacements (“Uni”) and Hip Resurfacing operations.
+At OrthoSports, a sports clinic in Singapore our knee surgeons are well-versed in joint (hip and knee) replacement surgery and techniques in Singapore, including Computer-aided Navigation, Minimally-invasive Surgery (MIS) and partial joint replacements like Unicondylar Knee Replacements (“Uni”) and Hip Resurfacing operations.
 In MIS, specially designed jigs are used to guide the insertion of the hip and knee joint replacement parts.

 If your condition is not very severe, you might be a candidate for a “half knee”.
 This is known as a Unicondylar knee replacement.
 The recovery for this operation is faster than for a total knee replacement surgery but it is only suitable for patients with milder symptoms.
 These are Singapore patients with knee arthritis in which only half the joint is involved.
 This does not occur as often as when the whole joint is involved, but when indicated, allows for a smaller incision and earlier return to function.
 The figure on the right shows a “Uni” knee in

 Once you have completed your knee replacement surgery in Singapore, your knee doctor will encourage you to use your “new” joint shortly after your operation.
 After your knee replacement surgery in Singapore, you will often stand and begin walking the day after surgery.
 Initially, you will use a frame for assistance but quickly progress to using a cane or walking stick.

 Some patients have some temporary pain in the replaced joint because the surrounding muscles are weak from inactivity and the tissues are healing.
 This should subside in a few weeks or months.

 Exercise is an important part of the recovery process.
 Your knee specialist or the staff in Singapore will discuss an exercise program for you after surgery.